{VSS Logo}

 ¤Voice Verification

 Much has been written lately about speech recognition, speaker verification and the idea of a computer being capable to recognize and identify a human voice.
-Speech recognition is defined as the process of automatically recognizing what is being said.
+Speech recognition is defined as the process of automatically recognizing what word from a library of words is being said.
 On the other hand, speaker verification is the process of determining which registered speaker provides a given utterance or "voiceprint".

 This identification method called Biometric Technology or Biometrics, is defined as the statistical analysis of biological observations and human phenomena.
 We can examine and identify an individuals biometric features such as fingerprints, retinal patterns, and facial features, but an individual's speech pattern has more unique qualities and is often recognized as the most natural form of biometrics.
 The human voice is also considered the most common form of communication and is an ideal form of personal identification, because your voice can never be lost, stolen or shared without your knowledge.